-Nowadays most computers are connected to the internet which has had a transforming effect on the way we work and the tasks we can do.
 The internet enables us (via our devices) to access more information than ever before and communicate easily with people anywhere in the world at any time.
 Here we look at some ways of using the internet and your browser, including searching and communicating online.
+We'll also look at getting connected to the internet at the University of York.

 Browsers allow you to create 'bookmarks' to web pages you visit regularly.
 If you log into your browser, these bookmarks can be accessed across any device with that browser.
-You can also add plug-ins and extensions to your browser: these are pieces of software that add functions to web pages or the browser itself.
+You can also add plug-ins and extensions to your browser: these are pieces of software that add functions to web pages or the browser itself (but you need to be careful with these, as they tend to be given access to 'read' all of the web pages you visit.

-If you are using Chrome with your University account and are logged in, you can take your bookmarks and extensions with you on any University computer by opening Chrome and clicking on the person icon in the top right hand corner to log in.
+We recommend using Chrome at the University because we use Google for email and calendar and cloud storage.
+If you are using Chrome with your University account, you can access your bookmarks and extensions on any University computer by opening Chrome and clicking on the person icon in the top right hand corner to log in.

-Often you will use a search engine such as Google or Bing to search online.
-Search engines are websites that look through the web for pages matching the terms that you enter in your search.
+Often you will use a search engine like Google to search online.
+Search engines are websites that look through the web for pages matching the search terms you enter.

 For guidance, see Google's help page 'How to search on Google', or the 'Expert Search tips' at the bottom of that page for more advanced options.
 Most of this guidance is relevant whatever your search engine of choice is.

 There is no specific search engine to use at York.
-Many people use Google because it is familiar (and is the default option when using the Chrome browser).
+Many people use Google because it is familiar (and is the search engine that is used when you search in the top "address" bar when using the Chrome browser).
 See below for a guide to Googling, particularly in an academic context.

 The ability to use search terms to find what you are looking for is not only useful on a search engine.
 Many of the Google Workspace applications you will use at York, including Mail and Drive, use searching to help you find your documents and emails.